jaffarkeikei/MazeGame/README.md

 ## Player
+The player is moved by the user with an aim of reaching the target's location before the computer does.

 ## Computer
 Computer, which is the opponent, plays the game using tree traversal methods to get to the target location.